 Your business processes are not meant to be fixed.
 There will be inevitable changes to the way you do your work.
 These can be due to the presence of inefficiencies or defects, the advent of new technologies, changing market demands, new methodologies or ideas, and changing business needs and goals.
 To ensure your business process stays efficient, effective, and adequately satisfies your needs, reviewing and improving them proactively is essential.

 Process improvement shouldn’t be thought of as a one-time project.
 To create sustainable change, organizations must have a continuous improvement mindset that is ingrained in their organizational culture.

 This means that process improvement becomes a responsibility of ALL – not just the management or a selected few.
 Ideas and suggestions to better any business process can come from anyone within the organization.
 Having such a culture makes it easier for everyone to accept change and even become agents of change.

 Benefits of Continuous Process Improvement

-How Kanban pushes for Process Improvement
+How Kanban Pushes for Process Improvement

 The process improvement cycle then continues.

-There are various process improvement methodologies that teams can explore to use alongside their Kanban practice that will help them measure and manage the flow of work through their Kanban system
+There are various process improvement methodologies that teams can explore to use alongside their Kanban practice that will help them measure and manage the flow of work through their Kanban system.

 Kaizen is a Japanese term that means “change for the better.”
 As a philosophy, the core of Kaizen is to instill a culture of continuous improvement in organizations and within individuals.
-It supports the idea that in order to create sustainable change, each employee in the organization must take part in executing process improvement initiatives.
+It supports the idea that to create sustainable change, each employee in the organization must take part in executing process improvement initiatives.